DFriend01/Arduino-Raspi-Serial-Communication/README.md

 Using serial communication to send data from an Arduino to a Raspberry Pi.
 The application in this project uses the Arduino as a transmitting device that reads a switch configuration set by the user.
-The configuration is interpreted as a binary number, and is sent to the Raspberry Pi where it lights the LEDs according to the switch configuration.
+The configuration is interpreted as a binary number and is sent to the Raspberry Pi where it lights the LEDs according to the switch configuration.

 # Hardware

 <img src="docs/schematic.jpg" width="800">

+Note that the pushbutton must be connected to a specific pin for interrupts to work properly.
+This may vary from board to board.
+Refer to [this](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) resource for more information.

 ## Components